-I have heard from a number of DIEP flap sisters lately that are having upcoming surgery for phase one or two of breast reconstruction.
+I hear from a number of DIEP flap sisters when they are having upcoming surgery for phase one or two of breast reconstruction.
 Some currently have cancer.
 Others have gone through their cancer surgery and treatments and are at the point they can now physically proceed with DIEP flap surgery.
-There are those of you who are BRCA positive and still others are ready to complete phase two and finalize your journey.
+There are those of you who are having prophylactic mastectomies due to a gene mutation and still others are ready to complete phase two and finalize their journey.

-There is excitement and exuberance in your comments.
+There is excitement and exuberance in their comments.

-I am so excited that I have a date for my surgery!
+I am so excited I have a date for my surgery!

 My insurance has been accepted for my DIEP flap!

 I will be able to look back soon on this entire process and be able to move on!